 We have completed a risk assessment, the results of which can be found here: https://whiteroseyork.com/covid-19-information/ As a result of this risk assessment we have been granted the Visit Britain “Good to Go” status to show our Covid-19 compliance.

-Starting October 17th, York has been under Tier 2 restrictions.
+York is remaining under Tier 2 restrictions.
 Because our tours are conducted entirely outdoors, this has not caused us to have to change our operating principles, however we will of course be continuing to monitor visitor safety and make any changes we feel are necessary.
+We will have to cease tours if York is moved into Tier 3.

 Advance booking for our tours is not necessary, however we will be limiting the numbers on our tours and so we recommend booking if you want to guarantee a place on the tour.
 Please contact us by email at email@example.com or by phone or text on 07792 207679 if you would like to book your place on a tour.
 We will hold any pre-booked places until the tour start time.